 A large part of the film's success in America (where it made over $100 million) was due in no small part to its R rating; a rating that permits not only viewers aged 17 and over to attend without supervision but also children under 17 provided

 they are accompanied by a parent or adult guardian.
 Initially, when 20th Century fox submitted the film to the MPAA for a rating, the ratings board offered the filmmakers an NC-17 rating.
-Films with an NC-17 rating are not allowed mass advertising
+Films with an NC-17 rating are not allowed mass

-United States.
+rating in the United States.
 Since Sleeping with the Enemy was a Hollywood production, an R rating was pretty much a given if the producers wanted the film to make any money.

 Cut Scenes: Sex scene cut for an R rating